SixArm/unix-shell-script-kit/README.md

 ### Quit

-Quit: the user chose to quit, or cancel, or abort, or not continue, etc.
+The user chose to quit, or cancel, or abort, or not continue, etc.

 ```sh
 EXIT_QUIT=80